squid-cache/squid-cache.github.io/SquidFaq/ContentAdaptation.rst

 Internet Content Adaptation Protocol (RFC [http://www.rfc-editor.org/rfc/rfc3507.txt 3507], subject to [http://www.measurement-factory.com/std/icap/ errata]) specifies how an HTTP proxy (an ICAP client) can outsource content adaptation to an external ICAP server.
 Most popular proxies, including Squid, support ICAP.
 If your adaptation algorithm resides in an ICAP server, it will be able to work in a variety of environments and will not depend on a single proxy project or vendor.
 No proxy code modifications are necessary for most content adaptations using ICAP.

- '''Pros''': Proxy-independent, adaptation-focused API, supports remote adaptation servers, Squid sources independent, scalable.
+ '''Pros''': Proxy-independent, adaptation-focused API, no Squid modifications, supports remote adaptation servers, scalable.

  '''Cons''': Communication delays, protocol functionality limitations, needs a stand-alone ICAP server process or box.

 One proxy may access many ICAP servers, and one ICAP server may be accessed by many proxies.
 An ICAP server may reside on the same physical machine as Squid or run on a remote host.
 Depending on configuration and context, some ICAP failures can be bypassed, making them invisible to proxy end-users.